Keifers in Allegany County, Maryland — The American Northeast (Mid-Atlantic)

 Marker series.
 This marker is included in the Chesapeake and Ohio Canal marker series.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-West Virginia (Morgan County) / Maryland (approx. 0.9 miles away in West Virginia); Washington Heritage Trail (approx. 1.2 miles away in West Virginia); Paw Paw (approx. 1.2 miles away in West Virginia); Morgan County / Hampshire County (approx. 3.8 miles away in West Virginia); Old Town (approx. 7.7 miles away); Pinoak Fountain (approx. 7.7 miles away in West Virginia); Michael Cresap (approx. 7.9 miles away); Maryland’s Liberty Tree (approx. 8 miles away).
+Breaking Through a Mountain (a few steps from this marker); Going Against the Grain (a few steps from this marker); West Virginia (Morgan County) / Maryland (approx. 0.9 miles away in West Virginia); Paw Paw / Paw Paw Tunnel / The Fruit (approx. 1.2 miles away in West Virginia); Paw Paw (approx. 1.2 miles away in West Virginia); Morgan County / Hampshire County (approx. 3.8 miles away in West Virginia); Old Town (approx. 7.7 miles away); Pinoak Fountain (approx. 7.7 miles away in West Virginia).
+Touch for a list and map of all markers in Keifers.

 Categories. • Man-Made Features • Waterways & Vessels •

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on December 4, 2009, by Craig Swain of Leesburg, Virginia.
-This page has been viewed 854 times since then and 29 times this year.
-Photos: 1, 2, 3, 4, 5, 6. submitted on December 4, 2009, by Craig Swain of Leesburg, Virginia.
+This page was last revised on September 29, 2019.
+This page originally submitted on September 23, 2019.
+This page has been viewed 59 times since then and 4 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on September 23, 2019. • Andrew Ruppenstein was the editor who published this page.